shauninman/libmmenu/readme.md

 ## Custom launcher considerations

-If you are creating a custom launcher for Trimui (hi eggs!) and want to support libmmenu you just need to be sure to add `/mnt/SDCARD/System/lib` to your `LD_LIBRARY_PATH`:
+If you are also creating a custom launcher for Trimui (hi eggs!) and want to support libmmenu you just need to be sure to add `/mnt/SDCARD/System/lib` to your `LD_LIBRARY_PATH` before launching a MinUI-supported emulator or native game:

 	export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:/mnt/SDCARD/System/lib"